plone/plone.app.contenttypes/docs/README.rst

 Migrating Topics
 ^^^^^^^^^^^^^^^^

+To get migrated topics with path-criteria to work you need at least ``plone.app.querystring >= 1.3.1``.

 Topics are migrated to Collections.
 However, the old type Topic had support for Subtopics, a feature that does not exit in Collections.
 Subtopics are nested Topics that inherited search terms from their parents.
 Since Collections are not folderish (i.e. they cannot contain content) Subtopics cannot be migrated unless Collections are made folderish (i.e. that they can contain content).
 Also the feature that search terms can be inherited from parents does not exist for Collections.

 The migration-form will warn you if you have subtopics in your site and your Collections are not folderish.
 You then have several options: